 Good Stress vs. Bad Stress:

 Another type of stress is acute stress.
-Acute stress also triggers the body’s stress response, but the triggers don’t always feel good, which can be considered stress or bad stress.
-Acute stress in itself doesn’t take a heavy toll if we find ways to relax quickly.
+Acute stress also triggers the body’s stress response, but the triggers don’t always feel good, which can be considered stress or inadequate stress.
+Acute stress doesn’t take a heavy toll if we find ways to relax quickly.
 Once the stressor has been dealt with, we must return our body to homeostasis, or its pre-stress state, to be healthy and happy.

 How Can Good Stress Be Beneficial?